-- 3.4.37The results of the Peat Slide Likelihood are shown on Figure 10.3.8 and indicate that the majority of the site is considered to be of 'low' or 'very low' likelihood of a peat landslide. - 3.4.38Several Tower and Infrastructure locations are located within areas of "Moderate" likelihood.
-These include: - Tower 1A - Tower 4A; - Tower 15 - Tower 25 - Temporary Track between Towers 19 and 20 - Temporary Access track between Towers 36A and 37A - 3.4.39 Whilst the FoS results, shown on Figure 10.3.6, suggest that the majority of these areas are "stable", some areas classed as "Marginally Unstable" remain.
-Further required remedial actions are described for these areas in Section 3.5 and Section 4.0 below. - 3.4.40In order for there to be a "High" or "Medium" risk associated with proposed OHL infrastructure, combined peat landslide likelihood must be "Moderate" or higher at an infrastructure location, as defined by Scottish Government Guidance - 3.4.41Where combined peat landslide likelihoods are assessed as "Low" or "Very Low", post-consent site investigations and application of good practice construction mitigation methods should be employed prior to and during construction as detailed in Sections 3.5 and 4.0 below.
+- 3.4.37 The results of the Peat Slide Likelihood are shown on Figure 10.3.8, Annex A and indicate that the majority of the Site is considered to be of 'low' or 'very low' likelihood of a peat landslide. - 3.4.38 Two areas are located within an area of "Moderate" likelihood.
+These include: - Temporary access track to Tower T6; and - Permanent access track between Tower T28 and Tower T30. - 3.4.39 However, The FoS results, shown on Figure 10.3.6, Annex A, suggest that both areas are "stable".
+Further required remedial actions are described within Section 3.5 and Section 4.2

+- 3.4.40 In order for there to be a "High" or "Medium" risk associated with Proposed Development, combined peat landslide likelihood must be "Moderate" or higher at an infrastructure location, as defined by Scottish Government Guidance - 3.4.41 Where combined peat landslide likelihoods are assessed as "Low" or "Very Low", post-consent site investigations and application of good practice construction mitigation methods should be employed prior to and during construction as detailed in Section 3.5 and Section 4.2